-In fiscal 2019, 46% of our net sales were from manufacturing plants and sales offices in foreign jurisdictions.
+In fiscal 2020, 45% of our net sales were from manufacturing plants and sales offices in foreign jurisdictions.
 We manufacture our products in the United States, China, Germany, United Kingdom, Hungary, Mexico, and France and sell our products in approximately 50 countries.
 Our results of operations could be affected by factors such as changes in foreign currency rates or weak economic conditions in foreign markets.
 With our fiscal year 2017 acquisition of STAHL, we have an increased presence in the United Arab Emirates, with total assets of approximately \$10,000,000.
 Our operating results are exposed to fluctuations between the U.S. Dollar and the Canadian Dollar, European currencies, the South African Rand, the Mexican Peso, the Brazilian Real, and the Chinese Yuan.
 For example, when the U.S. dollar weakens against the Euro, the value of our net sales and net income denominated in Euros increases when translated into U.S. dollars for inclusion in our consolidated results.
 We are also exposed to foreign currency fluctuations in relation to purchases denominated in foreign currencies.
-Our foreign currency risk is mitigated since the majority of our foreign operations' net sales and the related expense transactions are denominated in the same currency so therefore a significant change in foreign exchange rates would likely have a very minor impact on net income.
-For example, excluding the impairment on the held for sale business, a 10% change in the value of the U.S. dollar in relation to our most significant sale transactions are denominated in U.S. dollars.
+Our foreign currency risk is mitigated since the majority of our foreign operations' net sales and the related expense transactions are denominated in the same currency, which reduces the impact of a significant change in foreign exchange rates on net income.
+For example, a 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$3,900,000 on our income from operations.
+In addition, the majority of our export sale transactions are denominated in U.S. dollars.

-The Company has cross currency swap agreements that are designated as cash flow hedges to hedge changes in the value of intercompany loans to a foreign subsidiary due to changes in foreign exchange rates.
-These intercompany loans are related to the acquisition of STAHL.
-The notional amount of these derivatives is \$198,260,000, and all of the contracts mature by January 31, 2022.
-From its March 31,2019 balance of AOCL, the Company expects to reclassify approximately \$1,276,000 out of AOCL, and into foreign currency exchange loss (gain), during the next 12 months based on the contractual payments due under these intercompany loans.
+The Company has a cross currency swap agreement that is designated as a cash flow hedge to hedge changes in the value of an intercompany loan to a foreign subsidiary due to changes in foreign exchange rates.
+This intercompany loan is related to the acquisition of STAHL.
+As of March 31, 2020, the notional amount of this derivative was \$181,390,000, and the contract matures on January 31, 2022.
+From its March 31, 2020 balance of AOCL, the Company expects to reclassify approximately \$1,312,000 out of AOCL, and into foreign currency exchange loss (gain), during the next 12 months based on the contractual payments due under this intercompany loan.